 Do children have to wear masks in schools in England?

-Before schools closed for the third lockdown, all students in year 7 upwards were required to wear face masks in school.
-While they didn’t have to wear them in classrooms like they do now, face masks in all public spaces – such as hallways, corridors and any place where 2 metre social distancing couldn’t be maintained – were mandatory.
+Before the announcement in May that masks in UK secondary schools wouldn't be compulsory, all students in years 7 (over 12 years of age) and upwards were required to wear face masks in school.
+As well as in the classroom, all pupils were required to wear their face masks in public spaces - such as hallways, corridors and any place where 2 metre social distancing couldn't be maintained.

-It followed original advice from the World Health Organisation which said that masks “are a key measure to suppress transmission and save lives.”
+This ruling followed other advice from the World Health Organisation, which says that masks "are a key measure to suppress transmission and save lives."